 In addition to the licensure requirements administered by the states, Medicare, Medicaid and other government reimbursement programmes rely on the 'power of the purse' in regulating healthcare providers in their delivery of services.
-These programmes impose 'conditions of participation' and 'conditions of payment', which essentially mandate compliance with specified standards set out in the government programme's regulations and policies.
-The process of Medicare, Medicaid and other government reimbursement programmes determining compliance by a hospital or other healthcare provider with the programme's rules is known as 'certification'.
-Certification is a right to participate in the government payment systems; it is distinct from state 'licensure' and private 'accreditation'.
-In most cases, hospitals will possess all three: certification, licensure and accreditation, although there are examples of hospitals that do not.
+These programmes impose 'conditions of participation' and 'conditions of payment', which essentially mandate providers' compliance with specified standards set out in the government programme's regulations and policies in order to be reimbursed.
+The process of determining compliance by a hospital or other healthcare provider with the programme's rules is known as 'certification', which is a right to participate in the government payment systems, distinct from state 'licensure' and private 'accreditation'.
+In most cases, hospitals will possess all three: certification, licensure and accreditation, although there are hospitals that do not.

 Although they are ultimately responsible for granting certification, the Medicare and Medicaid programmes delegate much of this responsibility to private accreditation agencies and state 'survey agencies'.
 The two primary private accreditation bodies in the United States are the Joint Commission (TJC) (previously referred to as the Joint Commission on Accreditation of Health Care Organisations, or JCAHO), which surveys most hospitals and other healthcare institutions, and the American Osteopathic Association (AOA), which surveys osteopathic hospitals.
 Foreign healthcare organisations may be most familiar with Joint Commission International, or JCI, affiliated with TJC.
-Compliance with TJC or AOA standards affords a hospital 'deemed status' as a certified provider under the Medicare programme, as well as the Medicaid programme, in most states.
-This means that a hospital is deemed to comply with the Medicare, and usually the Medicaid, requirements, if it complies with the applicable accreditation standards.
+Compliance with TJC or AOA standards affords a hospital 'deemed status', meaning that a hospital has complied with Medicare, and usually Medicaid, requirements.
 Accreditation expires no later than three years from the date of the most recent survey of the hospital.
-The accreditation agencies can also resurvey hospitals on an unannounced basis.
 As noted above, accreditation also confers deemed status for state licensure purposes in some jurisdictions.

 Hospitals are not required to seek private accreditation.
 The process of seeking accreditation is lengthy and expensive.
 The accrediting bodies charge considerable fees for the survey process, and also sell a variety of consulting services to accredited hospitals.
-These fees will often run into hundreds of thousands of dollars per year.
-Some smaller organisations, seeking to reduce their expenses, forego accreditation and rely on the surveys by the state survey agencies.
+Some smaller organisations seeking to reduce their expenses forego accreditation and rely on the surveys by the state survey agencies.
 The federal Medicare programme has contracted with the state healthcare agency in every state (usually a Department of Public Health) to be the official state survey agency for the CMS.
-These state survey agencies will visit and approve the certification in the Medicare programme and do not charge the hospital, other than nominal licensing fees.
+These state survey agencies will visit and approve the certification in the Medicare programme free of charge for the hospital, other than nominal licensing fees.

-The OIG has criticised the relationship between TJC and hospitals as being too 'collegial',20 and a reaction has been somewhat harsher TJC surveys.
+The OIG has criticised the relationship between TJC and hospitals as being too 'collegial',18 and TJC surveys became harsher in response.
 Consequently, more hospitals are considering relying on the state survey rather than TJC accreditation status to achieve Medicare certification.

 iii Healthcare professionals